Adriplodocus/Adriplodocus/README.md

 ### 🎮 Senior Games Developer | 🪄 Unity and C# wizard | 🧪 Exploring Python, Java and web

-I love games 🎮, I wondered how they were made 🤔.
-So, I'm creating them! 🔥
+I love games and I wondered how they were made 🤔.
+So, I decided to create them myself! 🔥

 💯 Experienced